-—Here are a selection of the many images that appear in LIFE’s special issue, Jaws: The Shark Movie That Changed the World.
+Here are a selection of the many photos that appear in LIFE’s special issue The Road to VJ Day.